PiotrDuma/NedlerMead/README.md

 If dimmension is 2, then will be plotted two graphs.
 First contain 3d plot, second is their contour line.

-Left bar: Output parameters, choosen last point of iteration.
+Left field: Output parameters, choosen last point of iteration.

-Right bar: Next iterable points and their values.
+Right field: Next iterable points and their values.